Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         ) -> str:
             ...

 A string should be returned according to the given ``locale``.
-If no translation is available, :obj:`None` should be returned instead.
+If no translation is available, ``None`` should be returned instead.

 :class:`~.app_commands.TranslationContext`  provides contextual info for what is being translated.

-This contains 2 attributes:
+It contains 2 attributes:

 - :attr:`~.app_commands.TranslationContext.location` - an enum representing what is being translated, eg. a command description.

 - :attr:`~.app_commands.TranslationContext.data` - can point to different things depending on the ``location``.

  - When translating a field for a command or group, such as the name, this points to the command in question.

  - When translating a parameter name, this points to the :class:`~.app_commands.Parameter`.

  - For choice names, this points to the :class:`~.app_commands.Choice`.

 Lastly, in order for a translator to be used, it needs to be attached to the tree by calling :meth:`.CommandTree.set_translator`.

-Since this is an async method, it's ideal to call it in an async entry-point, such as :meth:`.Client.setup_hook`:
+Since this is a coroutine, it's ideal to call it in an async entry-point, such as :meth:`.Client.setup_hook`:

 .. code-block:: python